 Today this is not so common.
 With the advent of PVCu doors and large security doors, it has brought about the need for offset cylinder door locks.
-As an example, a 100mm cylinder could be spit 40/60 ie from one end of the cylinder to the centre of the cam it measures 40mm and from the other end 60mm.
+As an example, a 100mm cylinder could be split 40/60, i.e. from one end of the cylinder to the centre of the cam it measures 40mm and from the other end 60mm.

 This change in the market has required the manufactures such as Master Key Systems MKS to ensure they carry a range of offset euro cylinder locks, capable of being Master Keyed.

 By far the most specified Euro Cylinder is the Cylinder and Thumb Turn or key & turn.
-This has a key access on the outside, with turn on the inside which will lock and unlock the door lock.
+This has key access on the outside, with a thumb-turn on the inside used for locking and unlocking the door lock.

 This type of cylinder is an absolute must when fitted to a final exit door in any public or managed spaces or accommodation.
 As with all other euro cylinder locks, a cylinder with thumb turn comes in a variety of sizes, both equal splits and offsets.

 Having established what is required of the system, how it's to work, how many cylinder locks are required, what sizes are required and who is able to open which cylinder locks, the user must decide what level of key and cylinder security is required.
 This can be a simple open key system whereby the master key holder and individual key holders can get keys cut at a local lock smith or key bar.